ryuzheng/Timeline/README.md

 ### 2) Insert the Spreadsheet key into script.js

-Find your Spreadsheet key (see Tabletop.js for instructions), and replace the sample key on line 81 of `js/script.js` with the key to your Spreadsheet.
+Find your Spreadsheet key (see Tabletop.js for instructions), and replace the sample key on line 3 of `js/script.js` with the key to your Spreadsheet.

+You also need to update the name of the spreadsheet 'sheet' that holds the data on line 4 of 'js/script.js'.

 ### 3) Enjoy!